Housing Price Shock in Mallorca: How Legal Large Rent Increases Threaten Tenants

 Key question: Who will remain living in Mallorca if landlords legally add 50–70%?

 It is early morning in Palma.
 At the Plaça de Cort a baker opens his door, taxi drivers shake the rain from their wipers, and young parents push prams past renovated facades that suddenly feel prohibitively expensive.
-A quiet worry is spreading in many households on the island: the rental contracts signed in 2020 with five-year terms are about to expire – and with them the pandemic-era protections.
+A quiet worry is spreading in many households on the island: the rental contracts signed in 2020 with five-year terms are about to expire – and with them the pandemic-era protections, as highlighted in Payday 2026: Why Many Renters in Mallorca Have Reason to Be Afraid.

 Critical analysis: Why increases are possible now